johnsom/rasp-acars-vdl-docker/README.rst

 VDL message capture and decoding is using the `vdlm2dec <https://github.com/TLeconte/vdlm2dec>`_ project.

+Both processes use `libacars <https://github.com/szpajder/libacars>`_ for message decoding and `librtlsdr <http://git.osmocom.org/rtl-sdr>`_ for connecting to the SDR.

 Each process will be compiled and a container will be created for each.

 Hardware